microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

     {
         if (!_requestScrollTimer.IsEnabled)
         {
-            // Adjust `ScrollingView`'s velocity at most once a second as long as joystick isn't released AdjustScrollingViewVelocity();
+            // Adjust `ScrollingView`'s velocity at most once a second as long as joystick isn't centered.
+            AdjustScrollingViewVelocity();
             _requestScrollTimer.Start();
         }